Veritas Software Corp. has grabbed up a storage resource management (SRM) and reporting product from NTP Software, a Manchester, N.H.- based startup.

 David Hill, vice president of storage research at Boston-based Aberdeen Group Inc., said that the addition of Storage Reporter fills out Veritas' existing SRM products by adding in "classical" SRM reporting features, including quota management, putting Veritas in a better position to compete with other enterprise-level SRM companies, including BMC Software Inc., Computer Associates International Inc., and IBM's Tivoli Software.

 Veritas will sell Storage Reporter directly by early December 2002.
-Over the next six months, Veritas
+Over the next six months, Veritas will integrate Storage Reporter with SANPoint Control.
+Veritas' Volume Manager, File System and Storage Migrator will also be integrated with Storage Reporter.

 The financial terms of the deal were not disclosed.